 However, the cost of experience-providing vendors, like planners, videographers, designers and photographers, doesn’t scale down the same way.
 Most of the time and behind-the-scenes work decreases slightly (if any at all) when you scale down your wedding.

 Many couples are getting sticker shock when they see the price for microweddings, and I suspect that it’s because they expect the same kind of cost difference for more “numbers-based” expenses. 👀

-Believe it or not: many of the tasks – before, during and after the wedding – are built-in regardless how many guests you have.
-Photograthers and videographers still have to pre-plan, shoot, and post-process regardless of your guest count.
+Believe it or not: many of the tasks – before, during and after the wedding – are built-in regardless of how many guests you have.
+Photographers and videographers still have to pre-plan, shoot and post-process regardless of your guest count.
 Coverage doesn’t even affect many standard costs for servicing a wedding.

 At the end of the day, your planners help you navigate the wave of regulations during COVID and your photo and video pros help you save this super important time in your life.
 Don’t let the pandemic distract you from that perspective.
 Invest accordingly